 Smelling great with a signature fragrance is one of the key stables of male grooming.
-Everyone’s got their own scent that their loyal to daily and although we may mix it up from time to time when going out, we tend to stick with the same fragrance for a good few years, such as Muhammad Ali’s perfume.
+Everyone’s got their own scent that they wear.
+Although we may mix it up from time to time when going out, we tend to stick with the same fragrance for a good few years, such as Muhammad Ali’s perfume.
 But, do you actually know what difference between eau de toilette and aftershave is?

-Although fragrance is a key part to our daily grooming routine, not many of us are clear about the difference between aftershave, eau de toilette and cologne.
-Many of us unknowingly use the terms interchangeably without realising they are completely different things.
+Although fragrance is a key part to our daily grooming routine, not many of us are clear about the difference between eau de toilette or aftershave, let alone what makes cologne different.

-Aftershave, eau de toilette and cologne are all distinctively different things and once you understand their function, you understand why they are different and shouldn’t be so easily confused.
+Aftershave, eau de toilette and cologne are all distinctively different types of fragrance.
+Once you understand their function, it’s easy to understand why they are different and shouldn’t be so easily confused.
 Since understanding the differences, we’ve never used the terms interchangeably.
 We understand the difference between eau de toilette and aftershave.

 Fragrance contains a key essential ingredient that gives each fragrance it’s scent, the perfume oil.
-It is essentially varying concentrations of these perfume oils which distinguish between aftershave, eau de toilette and cologne.
+It is essentially varying concentrations of these perfume oils which result in the difference between aftershave and eau de toilette.

 Aftershave contains less perfume oil than eau de toilette.
 Aftershave contains a concentration of around 1-3% of perfume oil.
-Aftershave typically contains soothing ingredients such as Aloe Vera, hence it’s name.
-These ingredients help sooth the skin after a shave, making it a post-shave essential.
+Aftershave typically contains soothing ingredients such as Aloe Vera.
+Aloe Vera is great for soothing the skin after a shave, hence the term ‘Aftershave’.
+Making aftershave a post-shave essential.

 The high alcohol content of aftershave help close the skin’s pores which become opened due to the hot water used in shaving.
 The action of the aftershave on the pore helps to keep the risk of inflammation, infection and spots to a minimum.